Kids classes

-Our children’s Judo program is the heart and soul of the KBI.
-We are the oldest judo school in NYC.
-Our lineage in this art traces directly to the founder, Kano Sensei.
-While we’ve produced National Champions, World Team Members, and Olympians throughout the history of our school, we are most proud of the countless boys and girls who have taken the principles of our school to all areas of their lives.
 We think that judo is much more than just another after school activity.
 We teach our kids judo so that they have the tools to learn everything else.
-The judoka is a resilient, disciplined, intellectually curious, and caring person.
-Everything is earned in our school.
-Our kids are reminded that they already have all the physical tools to be good but they must embrace the work, the discipline, and the frustrations.
+The judoka is a resilient, disciplined, intellectually curious, caring person.
+Our kids are reminded that they already have all the physical tools to be good but they must embrace the work, the discipline, and the challenges.
 There are no shortcuts in judo.
-There’s sweat, frustration, oftentimes a few tears, and of course, plenty of falls.
-Under a skilled instructor, these ingredients help to create a person who is self-confident, intrinsically motivated, tolerant of fatigue, and of course, resilient.
+There’s sweat, frustration, sometimes a few tears, and of course, plenty of falls; however, under a skilled instructor, these ingredients help to create a person who is self-confident, intrinsically motivated, tolerant of fatigue, and resilient.
 We believe these are tools that will help them in all areas of their lives.

 We have a comprehensive kids program that develops judokas as early as age 4.
-Our kids program is a four-part program that eventually takes the young judoka directly to the advance adult’s competition program.
+Our kids program is a four-part program that eventually takes the young judoka directly to the advanced adult’s competition program.

 Classes Offered: